railwayapp/docs/src/docs/reference/templates.md

 ## Kickback program

 If your published template is deployed into other users' projects, you are immediately eligible for a 25% kickback, in the form of Railway credits, of the usage cost incurred by those users.
 That means if a user deploys your template, and the usage of the services cost the user $100, you could receive $25 in Railway credits.

 #### Important things to note

 - Your template must be published to the marketplace to be eligible for kickback.
 - For Hobby users with a $5 discount, only usage in excess of the discount is counted in the kickback.
 - Platform fees are not included in the kickback, but usage fees of the platform are included.
 Examples of platform fees are:

   - Cost of Subscription Plan ($5 for Hobby, $20 for Pro)
   - Additional Team Seats

   As an example, if a user pays $20 in platform fees, then incurs $200 of usage from your template, you are eligible for a $50 kickback (25% of $200).

-- Currently, the minimum kickback our program supports is $1, meaning usage of your template must incur at least $4 in usage after discounts and/or platform fees.
-We are working to enable fractional kickbacks (< $1).
+- The minimum kickback our program supports is $0.01, meaning usage of your template must incur at least $0.04 in usage after discounts and/or platform fees.
-- All service types and resource usage of those services (compute, volume, egress, etc) *do count* towards the kickback.
+- All service types and resource usage of those services (compute, volume, egress, etc) _do count_ towards the kickback.

 Read more about the kickback program [here](https://railway.app/open-source-kickback).